Required New Substitute Training:

 For the first 40 cumulative days of substituting in District 300, the daily rate is $95.
-Once 40 cumulative days have been reached, the daily rate will increase to $105.
+Once 40 cumulative, full day assignments have been reached, the daily rate will increase to $105.
 Half days are considered anything less than 4 hours and are paid at half your daily rate.
 Substitutes must submit Report of Substitute Assignments form for pay rate to be adjusted.

 Long Term Substitute rates go into effect after 19 consecutive days in the same classroom when subbing in a certified position.
 The long-term substitute daily rate is $150.
 Submit Report of Long Term Assignment for payrate to be adjusted.

 District substitutes do not receive benefits from District 300.